 Sarge is from Fish Creek.
 Fish Creek is an HMA in NV, a state with more wild horses than all other states combined.
 Fish Creek is in Eureka County, the literal heart at the center of the state and a center of the controversy surrounding wild horses.

-At the Fish Creek HMA a management plan was created.
+At the Fish Creek HMA the beginning of a management plan was created.
 All of the fiscal constraints and limitations imposed by Congressional mandates were incorporated.
-Yet instead of limiting the plan to constraints, additional thought was given to every available tool.
+Yet instead of limiting the plan to constraints, additional thought was given to every available tool for use in the future (a larger management plan was to come later).
 The final Record of Decision incorporated a data component to satisfy the NAS recommendations and the largest temporary fertility control objectives in the country were outlined.
 A removal was scheduled to reduce the existing population (according to limitations from Congressional Appropriations).
 500-549 wild horses were intended to be captured, 200 removed, the rest branded and a temporary fertility control (PZP, ZonaStat) vaccine would be given to all mares released back to the range.
 The animals removed would be limited to younger animals that had a better chance of being adopted, instead of racking up over $50,000 each in holding costs over their lifetime.
 Additional bait trap, small scale removals, were incorporated into the record as a method to remove additional animals if required.

 Instead of seeing a management plan that used the tools available to manage wild horses the county spearheaded a legal action against it.
 (WHE Intervened)